laravel-presets/tall/README.md

 ## Authentication

-If you don't want the preset to install the authentication scaffolding, just omit the `--auth` flag.
+If you don't want the preset to install the authentication scaffolding, you may use the `--no-auth` flag.

 Some notable features of the authentication scaffolding include: